keithalewis/math/ep.md

 the mean $E[X]$ and the covariance $E[XX^*] - E[X] E[X^*]$.
 This may explain why prior authors overlooked our elementary but stronger result.

-A portfolio $\zeta$ is _riskless_ if its realized return is constant.
-In this case
-$\Var(R_\zeta) = 0$ so it is efficient.
-The classical CAPM formula follows from taking expected values of both sides when $\xi_1$ is the "market portfolio" and $\xi_0$ is a _riskless portfolio_.

-The notion of "market equilibrium" makes no sense in a one-period model.
-Some authors use that to justify assuming the market portfolio is efficient.

 ## Appendix